gweakliem/expert-palm-tree/README.md

 ## Performance

-I estimate about 200GB / week to collect post data as of January 2025, obviously this measures overall Bluesky activity so it can increase.
+I estimate about 32GB / week to collect post data as of February 2025, obviously this measures overall Bluesky activity so it can increase.

 ## References

 * [AT Protocol Summary](https://en.wikipedia.org/wiki/AT_Protocol)
 * [Jetstream](https://github.com/bluesky-social/jetstream) - simplified version of the Bluesky Firehose that this service uses.

+[Resolve Bluesky Handle to DID](https://tools.simonwillison.net/bluesky-resolve) is a useful tool.
+[PDSls](https://pdsls.dev/at/did:plc:mqne6vqaz2flizfdszbqcvv6) similar tool for DID lookup.